Troops rescue pregnant Chibok schoolgirl

 By Ndahi Marama, Maiduguri

-Twenty-six years old Hauwa Maltha, serial number 2 in the abducted Chibok schoolgirls list since 14th April 2014, was rescued on April 21, 2023, along with her three-year-old baby by the troops during operations at Lagara.
+The 26-year-old Hauwa Martha on serial number 2 in the abducted Chibok schoolgirls list since April 14, 2014, was rescued on April 21, 2023, with her three-year-old baby by the troops during operations at Lagara.

-She is from the Kibaku tribe in Jila in Chibok LGA of Borno State.
+She is from Kibaku in Jila, Chibok Local Government Area of Borno State.

-This is even as troops of Sector 3 Multinational Joint Task Force, MNJTF, have arrested 19 Boko Haram terrorists and recovered several weapons from their hideouts in the North East of Borno.

-Competent and reliable sources, on Monday, told Vanguard the latest successes recorded, which was also confirmed by Zagazola Makama, a counter-insurgency expert and security analyst in the Lake Chad region.
+Sources, yesterday, told our correspondent of the development, which was also confirmed by Zagazola Makama, a Counter-Insurgency Expert and Security Analyst in the Lake Chad region.

-Mallam Muhammad, her second husband was also killed in Ukuba terrorists enclave in Sambisa Forest during clashes between JAS/ISWAP.

-“Since her rescue, Martha who is about eight months and two weeks pregnant, has undergone thorough medical examination along with her baby.
+“Since her rescue, Martha, who is about eight months pregnant, has undergone medical examination with her baby.

-In a related development, troops of Sector 3 Multinational Joint Task Force, MNJTF, have arrested 19 suspected Boko Haram terrorists and recovered several weapons from their hideouts in the North East of Borno.
+In a related development, troops of Sector 3 MNJTF, have arrested 19 suspected Boko Haram members and recovered several weapons from their hideouts in the North-East of Borno State.

-The terrorists were intercepted and arrested on April 29, at Kangori village, located about 17km West of Damasak, during intensified patrols, raids and mop-up operations by the troops of OPERATION DESERT/LAKE SANITY II, at the Bulabulin general area.
+The terrorists were intercepted and arrested on April 29 at Kangori village, about 17km West of Damasak, during intensified patrols, raids and mop-up operation by the troops of Operation Desert/Lake Sanity II, at the Bulabulin general area.

-It was further learned that the troops also recovered some IEDs-making equipment, six AK-47 magazines among other weapons.
+It was further learned that the troops also recovered some IEDs making equipment, six AK-47 magazines among other weapons.
+The troops also burnt down some of their harmlets.

 Disclaimer